Meenakshi Seshadri: Hiatus (1997–present)

 After her marriage, she made a rare appearance on Shekhar Suman's talk show.
 After a few years of marriage, she shifted her base to Plano, Texas, in the United States.
 In an interview she stated: "Coming from a very Indo-centric background, life abroad shook me, I just could not relate to the US environment."
 However, with the passage of time she has settled there.
 Now she is running her own dance school in Carrollton called Cherish Institute of Dance; The school is described as "an assembly of talented dancers, a voluntary body to enhance multi-culture, revealing the best talent of people of all ages".

 Personal life

 Meenakshi retired from cinema after marrying investment banker Harish Mysore in 1995.
 They had a civil wedding and a registered marriage in New York.
 The couple have two children, a daughter and a son.
 Meenakshi lived in Plano, Texas.
 There, she taught Bharatanatyam, Kathak, and Odissi.
 She performs with her students at charity events and fundraisers, including the American Association of Physicians of Indian Origin (AAPI) convention in California.
-She has since shifted to Washington D.C.
+She has shifted to Mumbai.

-Artistry
+Artistry and legacy

-Dance
+Acting and dance

+Meenakshi Sheshadri is considered one of the great actresses of Indian cinema.
+"Box Office India" described her as very beautiful and included her in eight top actress lists (1986-1993).
+Meenakshi is known for her proficiency in both acting and dancing.